Australian Student Visa

 Can I change to another institution within the first 12 months of my program?

 This is subject to conditions attached to your Australian student visa.
-DIMA may approve transfers only in exceptional circumstances.
+DHA may approve transfers only in exceptional circumstances.

 Can I re-enrol in summer/spring school after withdrawing from a course?